MindviewLLC/MindviewLLC-hugo/content/speaking/index.md

 conferences that are paying my expenses, however, I only ask for expenses and don't ask for a speaking honorarium.

+## Travel Documents

-- Please check to ensure you've performed the necessary steps for me to gain entrance to your country for business purposes, whether this means the acquisition of a visa or a letter of invitation.
+Please check to ensure you've performed the necessary steps for me to gain entrance to your country for business purposes, whether this means the acquisition of a visa or a letter of invitation.
 On several occasions the need for a visa has been overlooked and this has produced delays or even prevented